jarrodmillman/pose-stats/description.md

 -->

 We will undertake scoping activity for a
-Statistical Python OSE formed around our two pilot projects in the preparation of a Phase II proposal that will aim to build a sustainable and robust ecosystem.
+Statistical Python OSE formed around two pilot projects in the preparation of a Phase II proposal that will aim to build a sustainable and robust ecosystem.
-The main deliverable for the current proposal will be the creation of a detailed plan documenting the need for the innovation within the current technological landscape, explaining why an OSE is the right approach, outlining methods to identify potential contributors and users, and specifying the Statistical Python OSE infrastructure, organization, governance, and long-term sustainability.
+The main deliverable for the current proposal will be the creation of a detailed plan that: documents the need for innovation within the current technological landscape; explains why an OSE is the right approach;
+outlines methods by which to identify potential contributors and users; specifies the Statistical Python OSE infrastructure, organization, and governance; and explores mechanisms for long-term sustainability.

 <!--
 Include a plan for developing a strategy that: (1) describes methods to